Preconditioned One-Step Generative Modeling for Bayesian Inverse Problems in Function Spaces: Additional model variants and baselines

-Table~\ref{tab:improved_mean_flow} shows a consistent pattern across all PDE inverse problems.
-With a prior-aligned trace-class (anisotropic) reference, iMF trains stably and yields accurate posterior means and standard deviations.
-With a white-noise reference, training can become numerically unstable (loss blow-up or $\infty$) and posterior statistics deteriorate.
-This is consistent with the iMF correction being evaluated along the model-dependent direction $v_\theta$: under white-noise references, resolution-sensitive high-frequency components can amplify $\mathrm{D}_z w_\theta[v_\theta]$ and hence the correction term in~\eqref{eq:imf_Vtheta}, whereas a trace-class reference suppresses these directions and stabilizes the JVP correction.
+Table~\ref{tab:improved_mean_flow} shows a consistent pattern across the PDE inverse problems.
+With a prior-aligned anisotropic source, iMF trains stably and yields accurate posterior means and standard deviations.
+With a white-noise source, however, training can become numerically unstable, as indicated by loss blow-up or divergent values, and the resulting posterior statistics deteriorate substantially.

+This difference can be understood from the source dependence of the iMF composite predictor in~\eqref{eq:imf_predictor}.
+The additional correction is a JVP term evaluated along the model-dependent boundary direction \(V_\theta^{\mathrm{bd}}\).
+By \eqref{eq:imf_jvp_def}, this JVP contains the state-directional derivative $D_z w_\theta(Z_t,r,$ $t; Y_{\mathrm{obs}})[V_\theta^{\mathrm{bd}}]$.
+Under a white-noise source, resolution-sensitive high-frequency components can be amplified through this derivative, leading to an unstable correction in the loss.
+A prior-aligned anisotropic source suppresses these directions and makes the JVP correction better conditioned.